khoih-prog/Blynk_WM/SSL_Notes/HowToUse_SSL_LocalBlynkServer.md

   chmod a+x certbot-auto
   ```

   2) Generate and verify certificates (your server should be connected to internet and have open 80/443 ports)
   ```
    ./certbot-auto certonly --agree-tos --email YOUR_EMAIL --standalone -d YOUR_HOST
   ```

-	For example
+	For example:

   ```
     ./certbot-auto certonly --agree-tos --email pupkin@blynk.cc --standalone -d blynk.cc